bjonord/calculate_day/README.md

+# Calculate Day

-# Just a quick something that I threw together to sum my day at work from 6 parameters.
+## Just a quick something that I threw together to sum my day at work from 6 parameters.

   - When the day started.
 (24h -> hh:mm)
   - When the lunch started.
 (24h -> hh:mm)